NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/intro-hyperspectral/intro-refl-h5-bidirectional/intro-l3-refl-h5-brdf-corrected.md

 - `Reflectance/Metadata/Logs/L004-1_20220623/BRDF_Config_JSON_for_Hytools`

 The function below pulls out some spatial information about the dataset that will come in handy for plotting.
-Please refer to the ... lesson for more details about this spatial information.

 ```python